dataezedataeze×Kokuyo Camlin

 Never out of stock at peak.
 Less overstock.
 NPDs protected.

 A forecasting brain turns history, seasonality and the school calendar into a demand signal with an explicit confidence band.
-That feeds an allocation engine that sizes a target (cycle + safety stock), nets off what is already on the way, and under scarcity protects the distributors most likely to stock out before chasing budget attainment.
+That feeds an allocation engine that sizes a target (cycle + safety stock, capped at 45 days of cover), nets off what is already on the way (open orders), blends the 90-day off-take 70/30 with the budget signal, and under scarcity protects the distributors most likely to stock out before chasing budget attainment.
 The output is cartons to ship, not a chart of the old plan.

 How dataeze builds it · the layer underneath